Enumerating Regular Languages with Bounded Delay: Bounded-delay enumeration

-\begin{theoremrep} There is an algorithm which builds a word DAG $G$ representing the words of~$L$ in amortized linear time: specifically, for some constant $C$, for all~$i$, after $C\times \sum_{j=1}^i N_j$ computation steps, for each word~$w$ of~$\Sigma^*$ whose push-pop distance to a word of~$\bigcup_{j=1}^i\stratum_\ell(L,j)$ is no greater than~$d$, then $G$ contains a node that represents~$w$.
-Moreover, there is also a constant~$D$ such that any node that is eventually created in the word DAG represents a word that is at push-pop distance at most~$D$ from a word of~$L$. \end{theoremrep} \begin{proofsketch} We progressively add nodes to a word DAG while efficiently preserving its properties, and thus avoid creating duplicate nodes.
+\begin{propositionrep} We can build a word DAG $G$ representing the words of~$L$ in amortized linear time: specifically, for some value $C$ that is exponential in~$|A|$, for all~$i$, after $C\times \sum_{j=1}^i N_j$ computation steps, for each word~$w$ of~$\Sigma^*$ whose push-pop distance to a word of~$\bigcup_{j=1}^i\stratum_\ell(L,j)$ is no greater than~$d$, then $G$ contains a node that represents~$w$.
+Moreover, there is also a value~$D$ exponential in~$|A|$ such that any node that is eventually created in the word DAG represents a word that is at push-pop distance at most~$D$ from a word of~$L$. \end{propositionrep} \begin{proofsketch} We progressively add nodes to a word DAG while efficiently preserving its properties, and thus avoid creating duplicate nodes.
 By labeling each node with the element of~$Q\cup \{\bot\}$ achieved by the word represented by that node, and also by the distance to the closest known word of~$L$, we can restrict the exploration to nodes corresponding to words that are close to the words of~$L$, which ensures the amortized linear time bound. \end{proofsketch}

-This is enough to prove Theorem~\ref{thm:worddag}: we run the algorithm of Theorem~\ref{thm:worddag2} and, whenever it has built a stratum, construct the stratum graph~$\Gamma_i$ and nodes~$v_{s_i},v_{e_i}$ by exploring the relevant nodes of the word DAG.
+This is enough to prove Proposition~\ref{prp:worddag}: we run the algorithm of Proposition~\ref{prp:worddag2} and, whenever it has built a stratum, construct the stratum graph~$\Gamma_i$ and nodes~$v_{s_i},v_{e_i}$ by exploring the relevant nodes of the word DAG.
 Full proofs are deferred to the appendix.

-\begin{toappendix} At a high level, we will prove Theorem~\ref{thm:worddag2} by first explaining how to enlarge word DAGs, which would allow us to use them to represent all words of~$\Sigma^*$; and then explaining how we can specifically build them to efficiently reach the words that are close to~$L$.
+\begin{toappendix} At a high level, we will prove Proposition~\ref{prp:worddag2} by first explaining how to enlarge word DAGs, which would allow us to use them to represent all words of~$\Sigma^*$; and then explaining how we can specifically build them to efficiently reach the words that are close to~$L$.

 But before doing so, we first make two simple observations about word DAGs that will be useful for the rest of the proof.
 Here is the first one:

 \begin{claim} In a word DAG, we cannot have a node $n$ with edges $\pushL(a)$ and $\pushR(b)$ to the same node~$n'$ with $a \neq b$. \end{claim}